Export SharePoint Page to PDF

 Resulting PDF

 With everything configured as above, you can navigate to a Classic View of the MS SharePoint Online page.
-In the Personal Actions menu (the menu that is opened when clicking on your name at the top-right corner of the screen), select the Convert Page to PDF option.
+In the Personal Actions menu (the menu that opens when clicking on your name at the top-right corner of the screen), select the Convert page to PDF option.

 The exported PDF is automatically optimized for printing.
-Switch to the Screen media type in the HTML Conversion configuration screen (the same screen used for specifying the default credentials) to view PDF in the same way it is displayed in the web browser.
+Switch to the Screen media type in the HTML Conversion configuration screen (the same screen used for specifying the default credentials) to view the PDF the same way it’s displayed in the web browser.

 The quickest way to automate the process of exporting SharePoint pages to PDF is by creating an MS SharePoint Designer Workflow: